 There have been no changes to the assigned fair values and liabilities assumed of the four Pechiney plants that are part of the Group since December 31, 2003.
-The estimation process will be finalized in 2004.
-Accordingly, there may be some changes to the assigned values of the net assets acquired.
+The Group is in the process of completing its valuations of certain assets and liabilities.
+Accordingly, the fair value of assets acquired and liabilities assumed could differ materially from the amounts presented in these financial statements.
 The significant elements for which the fair values could be modified include property, plant and equipment, goodwill, deferred credits and other liabilities and deferred income taxes.